Charged black hole surrounded by a galactic halo in de Sitter universe: Particular models of galactic halo

 For $r<s$ the mass function takes the following form:

 \item \emph{Moore model}: $\alpha=7/5$, $\gamma=14/5$, $k=7/5$.

-In this case we are unable to obtain the mass function and the total mass of the galaxy in terms the elementary functions, however, equation~(\ref{msol}) provides the expressions in terms of the hypergeometric functions. \end{itemize}
+In this case, we are unable to obtain the mass function and the total mass of the galaxy in terms of the elementary functions, however, equation~(\ref{msol}) provides the expressions in terms of the hypergeometric functions. \end{itemize}

 Unlike for the asymptotically flat case one cannot take the limit $s\to\infty$ even for the $\gamma>3$ (e.~g., for the Hernquist profile).
 Although the mass of the galaxy remains finite the integral (\ref{Bsol}) diverges.
-Here we are restricted by the additional condition $s<r_c$.
+Here, we are restricted by the additional condition $s<r_c$.

 In Fig.~\ref{fig:Hernquistmetric} we show the behavior of the metric functions for the black holes with the Hernquist halo.
-In the ancillary \emph{Mathematica\textregistered{}} Notebook we share the numerical solutions for arbitrary density profiles for the galactic halos, including (but not limited to) all the considered above models.
+In the ancillary \emph{Mathematica\textregistered{}} Notebook, we share the numerical solutions for arbitrary density profiles for the galactic halos, including (but not limited to) all the models considered above.\footnote{The ancillary \emph{Mathematica\textregistered{}} Notebook file is available from \url{https://arxiv.org/src/2509.03301v1/anc}.}